-Fatu Timau is a beautiful little mountain that appears pyramid-shaped from many angles.
+Fatu Timau (1,774m) is a beautiful little mountain that appears pyramid-shaped from many angles.
 It’s one of the easiest Ribus to bag as its only about 400 metres from the carpark to the summit.
-Unlike most mountains in Indonesia, that are volcanic, mountains in Timor are non-volcanic.
+Unlike many mountains in Indonesia, mountains in Timor are non-volcanic.

-From the highest point on the road, walk back down some 40 meters to a small gully.
+rom the highest point on the road, walk back down some 40 meters to a small gully.
 Here, you should be able to pick up a cattle track that leads up to the left (look for trees we blazed – June 2015).
 After several hundred metres, you might be lucky to pick up another cattle track that leads you back to the right and onto the main ridge leading up to the peak.
 With luck, if the cattle tracks are clear, you should be able to avoid most of the undergrowth and rock out-crops at the start of the climb.
 The cattle here are smart – they know the easiest way up the mountain – follow their tracks and dung wherever possible.

-After about one hour, you will emerge onto the open, rocky mountainside.
+After about one hour, you will emerge onto the open, rocky mountainside (1,655m).
 (Make a mental note of where to re-enter the undergrowth for your descent.)
 The way upwards is zig-zagging over broken, limestone rocks to the summit.
 Again, the cattle know the easiest way up the mountain so follows their tracks wherever possible.

-You can be back down to the road in 45 minutes or so, before starting on the epic journey back to the Kupang-Soe highway.
+You can be back down at the road in 45 minutes or so, before starting on the epic journey back to the Kupang-Soe highway.
 This return trip is a wonderful experience in the late afternoon as the sun is getting lower in the sky.

 Bagging information by Daniel Quinn (August 2011); updated by Nick Hughes (June 2015)